adamant/adamant.language.reference/exceptions.md

 Alternatively, you can panic when an exception occurs.

+    // Note: the syntax for the return type has been changed to `never` so bang may not make sense
     // Note sure on syntax for this let x = try! foo();
     let y = try foo() catch!;